baens/blog.baens.net/content/posts/add-tests-to-jaxrs-setup.md

 ---
 title: "Adding tests to Kotlin & JAX-RS (Jersey) project"
-date: 2018-05-27
+date: 2018-05-28
 ---

 I have a [blog post](https://blog.baens.net/posts/step-by-step-kotlin-jaxrs-hello-world/) about setting up a JAX-RS with Kotlin and one thing I neglected to show was how to test.
 So, let's go back and fix this.
 For this, I will be using [JUnit 5](https://junit.org/junit5/) for the test runner, [AssertJ](http://joel-costigliola.github.io/assertj/) as the assertion library, and [Mockito](http://site.mockito.org/) as the mocking framework.

 Let's go over quickly what tests I've found valuable as I've created JAX-RS services.
 Well, in reality, there's only two: one that exercises the HTTP interface (so, "integration test") and one that tests the class and methods in isolation (so, "unit tests").
 I find it more valuable to tell which parts of the system are being exercised in the tests rather than trying to identify what type of common test level they are at.
+Just a weird quirk, as you will see I have plenty of them.

 # Setting up the dependencies in gradle
 First, we need to make sure we are on gradle 4.6 or greater.
 I personally use the wrapper version, but just verify that you have it somehow.
 To get that specific wrapper version, you can run `gradle wrapper --gradle-version 4.6` and then all things should be good there.

-For the actual code dependencies, here is what you will need:
+For the actual code dependencies, here is what you will need in the `build.gradle` file:

 ```gradle
 def junitVersion = "5.1.0"